theslate/SnapWork/.clinerules/git-workflow-guide.md

 5. Implement the change (follow `.clinerules/csharp-style-guide.md`).
 6. If code files changed, run `dotnet csharpier .`; skip this step for documentation-only updates.
 7. If code files changed, run `dotnet build` (and `dotnet test` when tests exist).
 For documentation-only updates (`memory-bank/*.md`, `.clinerules/*.md`, `README.md`, or other Markdown), skip build/test and instead perform a focused documentation review (tables render correctly, links resolve, cross-references stay accurate).
-8. After updating all relevant memory bank files and marking the active work item as `Completed`, commit the task using Conventional Commit format.
-The commit summary must include the `MXX-WI-YY` identifier, and the footer must contain `Refs: MXX-WI-YY`.
+8. After updating all relevant memory bank files and marking the active work item as `Completed`, draft the commit message using the shared template, run `git commit -F scripts/commit-message-template.md`.
+When the commit implements or completes a tracked work item, include the `MXX-WI-YY` identifier in the summary and add a `Refs: MXX-WI-YY` footer.
+For generalized documentation or process maintenance that is not tied to a tracked work item, omit the identifier.
 Do not begin a new task before this commit is created.
 9. Open a PR targeting `main`; obtain human approval.
 10. Merge via fast-forward (preferred) or approved squash.
 11. Apply version bump and tag prior to push (manual until hooks exist).
 12. Update memory bank files if architectural or workflow context changes.

 ### Task-Scoped Commits
-- Capture each completed work item (WI) in exactly one primary commit before beginning additional work.
+- Capture each tracked work item (WI) you implement or complete in exactly one primary commit before beginning additional work.
 - Do not aggregate multiple WIs into a single commit.
+- Commits that do not advance a tracked work item (e.g., generalized documentation or process upkeep) may omit work item identifiers entirely.
-- Commit summary must include the `MXX-WI-YY` identifier and the footer must include `Refs: MXX-WI-YY`.
+- When a commit implements or completes a tracked work item, include the `MXX-WI-YY` identifier in the summary and add a `Refs: MXX-WI-YY` footer.
 - When formatter or analyzer fixes are required immediately after the initial commit, amend (`git commit --amend --no-edit`) instead of creating a separate follow-up commit.

 ## 7. Diff Hygiene